 A great example of building trust, credibility, and awareness all at once is a public relations campaign by Carlsberg, a beer company in the UK.
-In a mash-up of advertising and PR, they installed a billboard on the outside of their brewery in London with the words “Probably the best poster in the world” in plain font on a soothing green background.
+In a mash-up of advertising and PR, they installed a billboard on the outside of their brewery in London with the words “Probably the best poster in the world” in the plain font on a soothing green background.

-The kicker -- the billboard had a tap right in the middle of it that would dispense beer, monitored by an employee of Carlsberg.
+The kicker -- the billboard had a tap right in the middle that would dispense beer, monitored by an employee of Carlsberg.
 Anyone over 18 could pour themselves one free lager from the tap.
 Talk about building trust!

 The Inherent Value of Trust

 Since the ultimate goal of advertising and public relations is to increase sales, it’s important that we talk about sales here.
 The most valuable quality in a salesperson is, you guessed it, trust.
-According to cumulated Gallup polls, the only people trusted less by the public than salespeople are members of congress.
+According to cumulated Gallup polls, the only people trusted less by the public than salespeople are members of Congress.

 With that in mind, it’s easy to see the value of having a dedicated public relations team establishing trust so that sales teams can have that foundation to work with.
 Without public relations, even advertising would be less effective since the foundation of trust wouldn’t be there.
-Understanding the differences between public relations and advertising is a boon to the industry professional, and is crucial to empowering the salesperson.
+Understanding the differences between public relations and advertising is a boon to the industry professional and is crucial to empowering the salesperson.

 What is the difference between PR and advertising?